bharathipilli/C-Programs/Pointers_programs.md

 Enter 6 elements: 1 2 3 3 4 5
 First repeating element: 3
 ```
-### 34. Find the first non-repeating element in an array.
+### 34. Find the first non-repeating element in an array using pointers.
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  *34. Find the first non-repeating element in an array.*